 Got it all down, right?
 Trust us, we know there is a lot to think about during class.
 That’s why your trainers will be right there with you, reminding you to keep your core tight and your hands light— along with a bunch of other words of encouragement!

 Need some more practice?
 Check out our 30 Minute At-Home Boxing Workout for Beginners to get started.
-Or take our Liteboxer Fundamentals class in your app, which gives you more technique pointers and precise punching cues.
+Or take our FOCUS class series, which gives you more technique pointers and precise punching cues.
 Check it out and let us know what you think!